-Are Oriental Rugs Going Out Of Style (Podcast)
+Are Oriental Rugs Going Out of Style?

 Are Oriental rugs something that are still in style and people purchase regularly to decorate their home with, or are they being phased out for other design elements?
 Here’s what you need to know if you have an Oriental rug or if you are considering purchasing one.